andrewrgoss/andrewrgoss.com/content/about.md

   - "/cv.html"
 ---

-For my professional background, please visit my <a href="https://www.linkedin.com/in/andrewrgoss" target="_blank">LinkedIn</a> page.
+Thanks for visiting my website!
+On this page, I'd like to communicate my core competencies, what makes me different, and most importantly, the problem-solving value I bring to the table.
+For more on my professional background, you can visit my <a href="https://www.linkedin.com/in/andrewrgoss" target="_blank">LinkedIn</a> profile.
 You can also find a downloadable copy of my resume here, via my Github account.
-On this page, I'd like to communicate my core competencies, what makes me different, and most importantly, the problem-solving value I bring to the table.

 I've spent most of my career as a consultant in the marketing & advertising industry.
 I've held both business and technical roles in this space while working across numerous verticals.
 Here are some of the clients I've provided services for: